lucianpls/QB3/README.md

 # QB3: Fast and Efficient Image/Raster Compression

-QB3 compresses most images better than PNG while being extremely fast.
-QB3 works on 2D rasters of signed and unsigne integer values from 8 to 64bit per value.
-Both compression and decompression speed is around 300MB/sec for color byte images, while being much faster higher bit depth types.
-The QB3 libray has no external dependencies, no significant memory footprint during operation, and is very low complexity.
+QB3 compresses images better than PNG while being extremely fast.
+It works on 2D rasters of signed or unsigned integer values from 8 to 64bit per value.
+Compression and decompression speed is around 300MB/sec for RGB byte images, being much faster higher bit depth types.
+The QB3 libray has no external dependencies, no significant memory footprint during operation, and very low complexity.

 # Library
-The library, located in [QB3lib](QB3lib) provides the core QB3 algorithm implementation and a C language API.
+The library, located in [QB3lib](QB3lib) provides the core QB3 algorithm implementation with a C API.
-It is implemented in C++11 and can be built for most platforms using cmake.
+It is implemented in C++11 and can be built on most platforms using cmake.
 It requires a little endian, two's complement architecture with 8, 16, 32 and 64 bit integers, which includes the common AMD64 and ARM64 platforms.
-Only 64bit builds should be used since the implementation uses 64 bit integers heavily.
+Only 64bit builds should be used since this implementation uses 64 bit integers heavily.

 # Using QB3
 The included [cqb3](cqb3.md) utility conversion program converts PNG or JPEG images to QB3, for 8 and 16 bit images.
 It can also decode QB3 to PNG.
-The source code also serves as an example of how to use the library.
+The source code serves as an example of using the library.
-This utility does have an external library dependency to read and write JPEG and PNG images.
+This optional utility does have an external library dependency to read and write JPEG and PNG images.

-Another option is to build [GDAL](https://github.com/OSGeo/GDAL) and enable QB3 in MRF, and using gdal_translate conversions to and from many other types of rasters are available.
+Another option is to build [GDAL](https://github.com/OSGeo/GDAL) with QB3 in MRF enabled, and then using gdal_translate to and from many other types of rasters.

 # C API
 [QB3.h](QB3lib/QB3.h) contains the public C API interface.
-The workflow is to create opaque encoder or decoder control structures, then options and values can be set or querried and then the encode or decode are called.
+The workflow is to create opaque encoder or decoder control structures, set or query options and encode or decode the raster data.
 Finally, the control structures have to be destroyed.
 There are a couple of QB3 encoder modes.
 The default one is the fastest.
-The other modes extend the encoding methods, which usually results in slighlty better compression at the expense of encoding speed.
+The other modes extend the encoding method, which results in slighlty better compression at the expense of encoding speed.
 For 8bit natural images the compression ratio gain from using the extended methods are usually very small.
-There is only one decoder.
-If the compression ratio warrants the extra complexity and dependecies, a better option is to combine the raster specific QB3 output with a second pass generic lossless compressions such as ZSTD or DEFLATE, even at a very low setting.
+If the compression ratio gain warrants the extra complexity and dependecies, a better option is to combine the raster specific QB3 default output with a second pass generic lossless compressions such as ZSTD or DEFLATE, even at a very low setting.
+This is especially useful for synthetic images that include repeated identical sequences.

 # Code Organization
 The low level QB3 algorithm is implemented in the qb3decode.h and qb3encode.h as